DNS Server and Query Types Explained

 Name resolution

-Name resolution is the process of knowing or translating a name into an IP address.
+Name resolution is a process by which an end device knows or translates a name into an IP address.

 Resolver system